Skip navigation

 We must also enhance our bike path infrastructure, prioritising improved connectivity, and cultivate vibrant public spaces adorned with more trees and greenery.
 The greening of our streets serves not only to cool down our city but also to promote walking, cycling, and social gatherings, revitalising our public spaces.

-A fresh perspective on street spaces involves questioning, 'How many people can we facilitate along the street?' rather than 'how many cars.'
-The Climate Council has conducted important modelling on how multi-modal transport options efficiently utilise street spaces.
 This multi-modal approach helps us avoid transforming streets into car parks due to congestion, creating more space for active transport, street plantings, and social activities.
 Additionally, it aids in combating the urban heat island effect, where dark, hot asphalt makes our cities much more uncomfortable and unhealthy than they should be.